aistdio/C-CPP-projects/README.md

 # C-projects
-Projects done while studying at school 21
+Projects done while studying at programming school 21 by Sber

 # Sprintf:
 Implementation of sprintf function from C standart library